sklevenz/cf-api-spec/README.md

 ## Abstract

-This project provides an OpenAPI Specification for the [Cloud Foundry API](https://v3-apidocs.cloudfoundry.org/version/3.181.0/index.html), covering the Cloud Controller APIs.
-By defining a standardized and machine-readable format, the specification aims to enhance developer productivity, improve API integration, and ensure consistent documentation.
+This project provides an OpenAPI Specification for the Cloud Foundry API, covering the Cloud Controller APIs.
+By defining a standardized and machine readable format, the specification aims to improve developer productivity, simplify API integration, and ensure consistent and reliable documentation.

-The OpenAPI Specification was developed using a combination of tools defined in the Makefile.
-The complete development workflow is driven through the Makefile as the single entry point for the project.
+The OpenAPI Specification is developed and maintained using a streamlined toolchain, with the Makefile acting as the single entry point for all workflows.
+The setup focuses on a small set of purpose built tools to reduce complexity and improve maintainability.

+Vacuum is used as the primary tool for OpenAPI validation, linting, reporting, and rule enforcement.
+Due to known limitations and occasional bugs in Vacuum, Redocly CLI is used as a fallback for selected tasks such as bundling and documentation generation.
+Prance is used to run a local mock server based on the specification.
+Spectral is no longer part of the toolchain and is not required.

-The toolchain includes Redocly CLI for linting, bundling, statistics, and documentation generation, Spectral CLI for rule based OpenAPI validation using a custom ruleset, and Prism CLI for running a local mock server based on the specification.
-All tasks such as tool installation, validation, linting, bundling, documentation generation, and mock server startup are executed consistently via Makefile targets to ensure reproducible and automated development workflows.
+All tasks such as tool installation, validation, reporting, bundling, documentation generation, and mock server startup are executed via Makefile targets to ensure reproducible and automated development workflows.

 The repository serves as a foundation for:

-* Client and server code generation to streamline development.
+* Client and server code generation
-* Interactive API documentation for developers.
+* Interactive API documentation
-* Enhanced validation and testing of API interactions.
+* Improved validation and testing of API interactions

-Through this effort, the project contributes to the Cloud Foundry ecosystem by promoting greater accessibility, transparency, and interoperability for its APIs.
+Through this effort, the project contributes to the Cloud Foundry ecosystem by promoting accessibility, transparency, and interoperability of its APIs.

 ## API Documentation